 Anna is a long-time advocate for greater inclusion of disabled people and blind and partially sighted people in particular.
 She has lived experience of sight loss.
 This experience drives her commitment to equal citizenship for blind and partially sighted people.

 Liz is in her first term as a Trustee, joining the Board in September 2019.
 She is a Chartered Accountant and currently Finance and Corporate Services Director and Company Secretary for the Children’s Society.

-With a commercial background but with almost 20 years’ experience in the charity sector, Liz has an excellent understanding of charity governance, implementing key improvements in this area in her various roles in charities working in regulated services.
+With a commercial background but, also with almost 20 years’ experience in the charity sector, Liz has an excellent understanding of charity governance, implementing key improvements in this area in her various roles in charities working in regulated services.
 In addition, she has extensive experience of strategic planning in fast-paced, changing environments, as well as experience in delivering strategic finance implementation, including property, investment and pension strategies, and organisational change.

 Deborah is in her first term as a Trustee, having joined the Board of RNIB in September 2020.
 For more than 20 years, Deborah has been leading the transformation of global businesses into customer-focused enterprises, by instituting data-driven strategies and programmes that customers love.